 Prestwick Airport, with service by Ryanair, 30 miles southwest of Glasgow, has good connections with trains from the airport to Glasgow Central Station or to Edinburgh, among other destinations.
 There are also bus and coach services - see the airport website for details.

 Glasgow's streets are busy and vibrant, and walking along the charming River Clyde is one of the best ways to get to know the city.
 Bring along comfortable shoes, because you’ll want to stroll.
-For subway, bus, ferry and other public transportation see STP, the Strathclyde Partnership for Transport.
+For subway, bus, ferry and other public transportation see SPT, the Strathclyde Partnership for Transport.

 Currency and Money